HoriK816/PCMP/README.md

 You can use it with this command.

 ## Current situation
- I have started this project to make a music that I can use intuitively on a terminal.
+ I have started this project to make a music player that I can use intuitively on a terminal.
 However, my motivation rapidly declined because I found that I can work more effectively in silence with no sound.
  Now, my development is very slow.
 So, I decided to make this software public.